haidubogdan/nb-18-php-blade-plugin/php-blade/FEATURES.md

 - Completion for directives 80% (might add some documentation)
 - Completion for custom directives 80%
-- Completion for echo tags 80% (to add icon and possible description)
+- Completion for echo tags 80% (to add icon and possible description, add comment typehook ?)
-- Completion for blade files 100%
+- Completion for blade files 90% (double results filtering)
 - Completion for yield names 80% (for the moment no context is added)
-- Completion inside echo statement 0%
+- Completion inside echo statement 20% (class names)

-?? the include statement
+what should we complete :
+    - classes
+    - constants
+    - global functions

-## validation
+## Syntax error handling

-if conditions are broken
+confusing messages

 ## Braces matcher